- Up to $57,000 in sign-on and retention bonuses

-- New flying contract with United Airlines requires significant growth in Air Wisconsin’s pilot workforce which will produce rapid upgrades;
+- Recent flying agreement with United Airlines requires significant growth in Air Wisconsin’s pilot workforce which will produce rapid upgrades;

-- All pilots have a defined path to United through the United Career Pathway Program
+- All pilots have the opportunity for a defined path to United through the Career Pathway Program

 - Earn between $291,000 and $340,000 with benefits in your first three years of employment when you upgrade in 13 months.